raudbergetemil/ssy340-rl-tetris/README.md

 # Reinforcement learning in tetris

 This is based on https://github.com/benycze/python-tetris implementation of tetris under the GPL-3.0 license.
-For the course SSY340 Deep machine learning on Chalmers University of Technology.
+For the course SSY340 Deep machine learning at Chalmers University of Technology, Sweden.
 ### Prerequisites

 pygame